Your Guide To Bangkok’s Street Food Scene

 Most of the time, I don’t ask what’s in it, I just order it!
 But those with restricted diets may want to be aware of what they are eating.
 Some of the most famous and popular dishes to order beyond Pad Thai are:

-Search for photos and explanations of these dishes before heading out to eat, so you have an idea what to look for.
+Search for photos and explanations of these dishes before heading out to eat, so you have an idea of what to look for.

 Thai Market in Bangkok Picture of Street Food